Does your business have a plan for expansion? According to certain studies, the answer is ‘no’ in a startling number of cases.

 Triggered Email: You can use software such as Constant Contact to send pre-designed emails based on what visitors do!
 For example, an email can be sent when someone signs up to your newsletter or books one of your tradesmen online.

 Although few small businesses wish to make any changes to their work flows, investing in job management software such as Tradify (of course!) should be a no-brainer as it adds value to your business in a number of ways:

 Professional Quotes: You can quote jobs quickly & efficiently which will help you win more business.

 Happier Clients: Whether they want an update on progress or budget, your clients are always looking for information about the project.
 Instead of being forced to go through files for hours to answer a relatively straightforward question, you can have the answer in seconds.
 All your data is easily accessible and in perfect order so you’ll always have pertinent information to hand.

 Track Goals & Progress: With just a click of a button you will discover your most productive employees; the types of jobs that earn you most profit, the estimated hours on a project against actual hours worked and invoices that haven’t yet been paid.

 Work Anywhere: You can use a mobile device to access your job information from anywhere as the data is stored safely in the cloud.

 Better Accounting: It integrates with existing accounting software to ensure your books are kept neat and tidy.
 You can also manage your invoicing so you get paid even faster.

 We now live in a digital world where technology helps drive small businesses forward.
-You cannot expect to keep up with tech-savvy competitors if you don’t make the transition, so get started by using the above tips to boost your business in 2016.
+You cannot expect to keep up with tech-savvy competitors if you don’t make the transition, so get started by using the above tips to boost your business.